mahmoud/talks/github_chat.md

 * I know some teams can benefit from adding feature support (e.g., graphs) for groups of repos (the Node infrastructure team at PayPal has dozens and dozens, for better or worse).
-* Being able to tag/reference other projects, like @user tagging, but
+* Being able to tag/reference other projects, like @mentioned, but
-  %project tagging or somesuch.
+  %project somesuch.
 Basically what I'd like to achieve is being able to call out relationships like "for use with" or "requires" or "compare to" other projects on Github. "inspired by"? :P
 * Project analytics.
 For Enterprise at least.
+* Make documentation even easier to write.
+You can never make documentation too easy to write.
+I don't know how to do this, at all. readthedocs.org is cool, and Sphinx is ok, but it's still not easy enough for me.
+I might just be a wuss.
+* I could see some sort of "Uses this" feature, but the space might already be a bit tight between star/watch/fork.

+## Personal musings

+* I've sometimes wondered if anyone has a streak as long/longer than mine.
+* I think it'd be cool to discover projects with interesting properties like, "lots of stars/watchers/commits, but no commits in the last two years," such as simplegeo's oauth2 library or akdubya's dustjs.
+"Seeking maintainer" There are probably too many interesting combos to list here, though.

 ## Links